introvertapp/introvert/README.md

 - Scan for missing episode intros (beta)
 - Multi-provider support (Emby + Jellyfin + Plex)
 - Launch show or episode directly from the app in your current provider (Emby, Jellyfin or Plex)
+- Optional HTTP and HTTPS support with cert generation
+- Optional authentication
 - Docker-ready for easy deployment

 ## Getting Started (Docker)